 Procedure

 All participants were asked to complete the 12 online tests from the Cambridge Brain Sciences (CBS) battery in random order (task descriptions are in the Supplementary Materials) Each task was presented on a touchscreen tablet computer and was preceded by instructions and practice trials.
 Researchers offered clarification if necessary.
 Participants took breaks between tasks to prevent fatigue.
 Afterward, the MoCA (version 7.1 English)8 and MMSE7 were administered in interview format, always by the same person (AS).
-Participants also completed a paper demographic questionnaire.
+Participants also completed a paper demographic questionnaire to provide information about age, level of education, existing medical conditions etc.

 RESULTS

-Fifty-two older adults (average age = 81 years, 62-97 years) were asked to complete 12 CBS tests, the MoCA, and the MMSE.
+Fifty-two older adults (average age = 81 years, 62-97 years) were asked to complete the 12 CBS tests, the MoCA, and the MMSE.
 Two participants did not complete all 12 tasks due to fatigue and loss of interest, thus 50 participants’ scores were analysed.
 MoCA scores ranged from 12-30 (mean=24.6) and MMSE scores ranged from 16-30 (mean=27.7).
-A summary of all task scores is in Table 1.
+A summary of all task scores is presented in Table 1.

 *** Table 1 about here please***

 A step-wise multiple regression showed that MoCA scores were best predicted by two CBS tests: Feature Match and Odd One Out (R2=0.65).
 Age did not significantly predict any variance over and above these tests.
 Alone, age predicted 22% of the variance in MoCA scores (R2=0.22).
 Another step-wise multiple regression showed that MMSE scores were best predicted by Feature Match and Grammatical Reasoning (R2=0.38).
-Age did not explain a significant amount of variance over and above the task scores.
+Again, age did not explain a significant amount of variance over and above the task scores.
 Alone, age predicted 8% (R2=0.08) of the variance in MMSE scores.

 A third regression showed that level of education did not explain a significant amount of variance in MMSE or MoCA scores, although this may be due to overall high educational levels and the ceiling effect seen in MMSE scores (see Figure 1 and Supplementary Figure 2).

-Participant scores were split into three categories based on MoCA scores (See Figure 1): unimpaired (n=25) MoCA score ≥26, borderline cognitive impairment (n=14) MoCA score 23-25, and impaired (n=12) MoCA score ≤ 22, based on thresholds from previous literature (e.g. 13–15) The ceiling effect precluded performing this analysis on MMSE results.
+Participant scores were split into three categories based on the results of the MoCA test (See Figure 1): unimpaired (n=25) MoCA score ≥26, borderline cognitive impairment (n=14) MoCA score 23-25, and impaired (n=12) MoCA score ≤ 22, based on thresholds from previous literature (e.g. 13–15) A ceiling effect precluded such an analysis for the MMSE results.

-Using the same method as Brenkel et al. (2017), each participant in the borderline group was reallocated to either the impaired or unimpaired groups based on their CBS test scores as follows: If the participant’s score on one of the 12 tasks was less than or equal to the average score of the impaired group (on that task) they were categorized as impaired.
+Using the same method as Brenkel et al. (2017), each participant in the borderline MoCA group (N=14) was reallocated to either the impaired or unimpaired groups based on their CBS test scores as follows: If the participant’s score on one of the 12 tasks was less than or equal to the average score of the impaired group (on that task) they were categorized as impaired.
 If their score on a particular task was greater than or equal to the average score of the unimpaired group (on that task) they were classified as unimpaired.
 If their score fell between the average scores of the impaired and unimpaired groups they remained classified as borderline.
-This procedure was conducted for each individual CBS test as well as all possible combinations.
+This procedure was conducted for each individual CBS test as well as all possible combinations of tests.
 When multiple tests were used, participants were only categorized if categorization was consistent across all tests in the combination.

 Figure 1.
 The proportion of participants categorized as unimpaired, impaired, or borderline is shown.
 The MoCA alone categorizes 72% of participants leaving 28% in the borderline category.
 The addition of the Spatial Planning task categorizes 92% of participants leaving only 8% in the borderline category.
 The MMSE scores are at ceiling and are not informative in this population.